Tutorial: Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Implementing Bootstrap Resampling Strategy

-We’ll create 100 bootstrap samples to measure how model predictions vary across the score range.
-This technique creates multiple simulated datasets to measure prediction uncertainty without collecting additional data.
+This section demonstrates the creation of 100 bootstrap samples to quantify the variation in model predictions across different score ranges.
+Bootstrap resampling is a statistical technique that generates multiple simulated datasets to measure prediction uncertainty without requiring additional data collection.

 # Create 100 samples